Can Moms Get Compassion Fatigue?

 We can’t say to our children, “Hey, it’s 9 AM and I’ve already dealt with a scraped knee, a splinter, four sibling squabbles, two complaints about snacks, three tantrums each from two different children, your spilled milk, your sister’s stomach virus, and your big feelings about sharing the iPad.
 I know you’re having a moment because your blankie is in the washing machine, but I’m going to take a hot shower and eat a piece of chocolate before mommy turns into a monster.
 We’ll talk about the blankie later.”

-Day after day and year after year of physical and emotional caregiving is exhausting.
-We hear about nurses, therapists, and other helping professionals getting compassion fatigue.
+Day after day and year after year of physical and emotional care giving is exhausting.
+We hear that nurses, therapists, and other helping professionals get compassion fatigue.
 We hear about compassion fatigue among those who provide care for elderly parents or special needs children.
 We know the importance of respite care in those situations.
 But we don’t often acknowledge or even see our own motherhood-induced compassion fatigue.

 Do You Have Motherhood-Related Compassion Fatigue?